I dedicated most of my time in archery to longbows, so today I want to answer the question:

-Traces of longbows where found in Europe that suggest that they were already used in the Paleolithic Age (2.6 mio – 10,000 BP).
+Traces of longbows were found in Europe that suggest that they were already used in the Paleolithic Age (2.6 mio – 10,000 BC).

-Those bows were very simple of course and the arrows were either just sharpened sticks or later had tips made of stone.
+Those bows were very simple of course and the arrows were either just sharpened sticks or (a bit later) had tips made of stone.

 During the Bronze Age, longbows got better and the material mostly used for them was yew and elm.

 Bows at that time were “self bows” which means that they were made of one single piece of wood.

 The English Longbow is a well-known and feared weapon used in medieval times.
 English archers wielded them very efficiently and deadly.